engrebecca/app-tutorial/README.md

 ## Purpose
 This is a Node.js application that uses [Sequelize](https://sequelize.org/) and [Passport](http://www.passportjs.org/) to manage member sign ins and sign ups at a website.
 Passport is used to authenticate a member's username and password.
 Sequelize is used to retrieve and gather member information from a database.
 It is also used to create new entries in the database for new member sign ups.

+Below is a tutorial that walks through the application's code file by file.

 ## Emoji Legend
 Emoji | Meaning
 ------|--------